 Omaroff is a DJ and producer associated with the Andalusian electronic circuit, particularly Almería.
 Within the broader Spanish breaks ecosystem, his profile sits in the overlap between club-focused breakbeat culture and a more house-leaning strand of dancefloor production.

-Available biographical references consistently place his origins in Almería and indicate that he was born in 1985.
+Biographical references place his origins in Almería and indicate that he was born in 1985.
 Those same sources describe an early start in DJ culture, with his first contact with records and mixing arriving in his teens.

 That background matters in the context of southern Spain, where local club networks, specialist DJs and regional scenes helped sustain a distinct breakbeat identity through the late 1990s and 2000s.
-Artists from Andalusia often moved fluidly between breaks, electro, house and tougher peak-time sounds, and Omaroff appears to belong to that tradition rather than to a narrowly defined single-genre lane.
+Artists from Andalusia often moved fluidly between breaks, electro, house and tougher peak-time sounds, and Omaroff belongs to that tradition rather than to a narrowly defined single-genre lane.

 His public discography suggests a producer interested in direct club functionality: groove-led arrangements, clean rhythmic framing and tracks designed for DJ use.
 Even where the material leans toward house or tech house, there is a practical dancefloor logic that connects with the mixing culture from which he emerged.